petli/codplayer/README.md

 The target system setup is to run the player deamon on a fanless, diskless small computer hooked up to the hifi in the living room, which is connected over the LAN to a file server which holds the disc database.
-The player computer would provide the control interface, while the file server would host the database administration web GUI.
+The web control interface and the the database administration web GUI can be hosted on the file server.

 The disc database